 TOGETHER Bay Area Open House

-Meet our team, some of our members, learn about our work as a coalition, and find out how you can get involved.
+If you’re interested in membership, watch a recording of our virtual Open House to meet our team and some of our members, learn about our work as a coalition, and find out how you can get involved.

 Connect & Collaborate Across the Region

 Connect to a network of nearly 70 organizations across the 10-county Bay Area who are working toward climate resilience and equity and meet people who can serve as mentors, resources, and partners.
 All staff and board at member organizations are invited to participate.

 - Field trips hosted by fellow member organizations as opportunities for education and problem solving, partnership building, and collaborative idea generation.

 - Annual member showcases to share your work on a regional platform with peers and state leaders.

 - Access members-only ticket pricing for our Spring Conference